Politics of Greenland: Political parties and elections

 Greenland has a multi-party system (disputing independence versus unionism as well as left versus right).
 Governments are usually coalition governments.
 The Greenlandic Parliament (Inatsisartut) has 31 seats.
 Members are elected by popular vote to serve four-year terms.

 Administrative divisions

 The island is administratively divided into 5 municipalities with about 72 cities and villages.

 International affairs

-Along with diplomatic missions to the European Union and the United States, Greenland participates in the Nordic Council, Arctic Council, International Whaling Commission (Complete list of participation of Greenland in international organisations).
+Along with diplomatic missions to the European Union and the United States, Greenland participates in, among others, the Nordic Council, Arctic Council, and International Whaling Commission.
+(Complete list of participation of Greenland in international organisations.)

 With Denmark having responsibility for Greenland's international affairs, other countries do not have direct diplomatic representation in Greenland — their embassies or consulates in Copenhagen are responsible for their relations with Greenland and their citizens staying or living there.

 Greenland is represented internationally by the embassies and consulates of Denmark, although Greenland has an independent Representation to the European Union in Brussels since 1992 and in the United States in Washington D.C since 2014.

 Greenland maintains economic and cultural relations with Taiwan via Taipei Economic and Cultural Office in Canada.